 There are so many benefits of imaginative play, and we’d love to encourage more parents to get involved with helping their little ones enjoy it!
 Here’s our guide to imaginative play and how you can encourage your children to use their creative thoughts.

 You may be thinking, what is imaginative play?
-To understand how imaginative play can help our little ones develop creative minds, it’s important to understand what actually makes up an imaginative play session.
+To understand how imaginative play can help our little ones develop creative minds, it’s important to understand what makes up an imaginative play session.

 Imaginative play is when a child takes on a role during playtime.
 This could be anything from pretending to be a parent, a doctor, a firefighter, an alien – anything they want to be.
 They’ll pretend play and act as if they are that character, interacting and making decisions in their role, experiencing positive and negative feelings along the way.

 It may seem like a simple play session to us, but there are many developmental reasons why we should be encouraging them to delve deeper into imaginative play more often.